RahulSDeshpande/tyriar.github.io/_posts/2014-05-10-asking-better-questions-on-stack-overflow.md

 ## Break your question down and Google it first

 The amount of questions I've answered that I didn't know anything about before reading them would probably surprise you.
 Unless your question is either very specific or is on a new technology, then it has probably been asked and answered before somewhere on the internet (likely Stack Overflow).
-One part where I think people fail is in breaking down their problem into multiple sub-problems.
+One part where I think people fail in this is correctly breaking down their problem into multiple sub-problems.